 - once the mushrooms are cooked, adjust the seasoning.

-- garnish with some coriander leaves and serve methi mushroom hot with rotis or naan.
+- serve methi mushroom hot with rotis or naan.